 diṭṭhiṭṭhānā samussayā.

-“The quest for seeking sensual pleasure, the quest for renewed existence,
+“The quest for seeking sensual pleasure, the quest for seeking existence,

 and the accumulation of |bases for views::grounds for views, opinions, beliefs [diṭṭhiṭṭhānā]|.